 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Valley of the Shadow

 This historical mystery is a paperback edition that was published by Signet on July 1, 2001 and has 320 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood, The Second Death
+Other books by this author which I have reviewed include The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood, The Second Death

 Sixth in the Sister Fidelma medieval mystery series set in A.D.
 666 Ireland.

 A fascinating mystery of plot and counterplot set in mid-7th century Ireland with a backdrop of pagan versus Christian argument using the brilliant and incisive mind of Sister Fidelma who suddenly finds her life depending upon Brother Eadulf’s legal wits to get her out of a deadly jam.